Kelmelisk/multistate-model-for-paleodemography/README.md

 # Overview
 This repository contains the data and code for our paper:
 Kelmelis, S., and Price, M.H.
-(2024) Multistate model for paleodemographic analyses of incomplete skeletal date - a Danish application using the demohaz R package.
+(2024) Multistate model for paleodemographic analyses of incomplete skeletal data - a Danish application using the demohaz R package.
 In prep.

 # Installation
 You will find information on the installation of the R package demohaz through